icfnext/aem-groovy-console/README.md

 ## Scheduler

-The Scheduler allows for immediate or Cron-based script execution.
+The Scheduler allows for immediate (asynchronous) or Cron-based script execution.
 Scripts are executed as [Sling Jobs](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html) and are audited in the same manner as scripts executed in the console.

+### Scheduled Job Event Handling

+Bundles may implement services extending `com.icfolson.aem.groovy.console.job.event.AbstractGroovyConsoleScheduledJobEventHandler` to provide additional post-processing or notifications for completed Groovy Console jobs.
+See `com.icfolson.aem.groovy.console.job.event.DefaultGroovyConsoleEmailNotificationEventHandler` for an example of the required annotations to register a custom event handler.

 ## Sample Scripts